-Our maximum group size is eleven clients.
+Our maximum group size is ten guests.
 Our minimum is three.

 Why are your guided trips less expensive than your competitor’s?

 Because we own and operate our company, we are able to keep overhead costs to a minimum.
-We pass those savings on to my clients without sacrificing quality, service and professionalism.
+We are a small compay with years of experience and specialization, and that makes our tours the best value in the industry.
+We pass these savings on to our clients without sacrificing quality, service and professionalism.

 Do you supply dry bags?